Mihir-Mahesh/Mihir-Mahesh/README.md

 ### 🚀 What I'm Up To

 * 🎓 Studying Computer Science & Mathematics with a minor in Cybersecurity at the **University of Maryland**.
-* 💻 Doing research in OS for Quantum Computers and Domain Specific Architecture
+* 💻 Doing research in OS for Quantum Computers and Computer Architecture
-* 🤝 Looking to collaborate on  projects

 ---